the-lay/mrc-em-gnome-thumbnailer/README.md

 ![Before and after](demo.png)

 # Installation
-Clone the repository: `git clone git@github.com:the-lay/mrc-gnome-thumbnailer.git`

-Change directory: `cd mrc-gnome-thumbnailer`

-Run make install: `sudo make install`

-Delete thumbnails folder: `rm -r ~/.cache/thumbnails`

-Quit all Nautilus processes: `nautilus -q`
+1. Quit all Nautilus processes: `nautilus -q`

-__Even if you currently do not have any Nautilus windows open, you should run the command above!__
+   - __Even if you currently do not have any Nautilus windows open, you should run the command above!__
+2. Delete thumbnails folder: `rm -r ~/.cache/thumbnails`
+3. Clone the repository: `git clone git@github.com:the-lay/mrc-gnome-thumbnailer.git`
+4. Change directory: `cd mrc-gnome-thumbnailer`
+5. Run make install: `sudo make install`
+   - The script uses PIP to install necessary python packages.
+If you do not have system-wide pip installation, please setup it first with `sudo apt install python3-pip`.

 From now on, the thumbnails should be visible.

 # Troubleshooting